STANYSLA/Home-Lab-C-PL/README.md

 # Home-Lab-C-PL
-This is a home lab project made in C # in .NET technology
+This is a home lab project made in C # and .NET technology